NBISweden/data-submission-documentation/ENA/BGE-Triaenophorus-nodulosus/README.md

 For this particular species it was not possible to identify an NGI tube or well ID.
 The BioSample used for sequencing (SAMEA115098039) is not referenced with a tube or well ID in the [ERGA portal](https://genomes.cnag.cat/erga-stream/).
 Actually, it is not referenced at all.
 To proceed with the submission the NGI delivery folder name was used (`pr_111`).

 ### Collect metadata
 * There were 18 BioSamples collected and registered for the species.
 The NGI tube register number was not possible to bridge (see above).
-After contact with NGI it was determined that the sample used ((SAMEA115098039) was identified as TolID `heTriNodu1`, correxponding to the specimen ID `ERGA AV 5534 02`.
+After contact with NGI it was determined that the sample used ((SAMEA115098039) was identified as TolID `heTriNodu1`, corresponding to the specimen ID `ERGA AV 5534 02`.

 ### Register study
 * Title, abstract, and keyword for the study was set according to ERGA recommendations.